zalando-stups/documentation/user-guide/key-encryption.rst

     # 1. Encrypt and save the binary content to a file:
     $ aws kms encrypt --key-id $KMS_KEY_ID --plaintext "<here-you-can-paste-your-pwd>"  --query CiphertextBlob --output text | base64 -d > /tmp/encrypted
+    # some mac osx base64 implementations do not know the -d flag, you can use as a workaround
+    base64 | tr -d '\n'

 .. code-block:: bash